 How I work

 I take my inspiration from psychotherapist Carl Rogers who founded the person-centred counselling movement in the 1950s.
 It is a non-judgmental, non-labelling approach which is concerned to learn about what the client thinks, as they are the expert on themselves.
-This means you will have the freedom to explore every issue you wish to bring along.
+I am concerned about the things that matter to the client and will facilitate the work so that the client is able to find out more about themselves and the direction they want to go in.

 The accepting quality of this type of counselling makes it likely the client will develop a more caring attitude towards themselves and listen more accurately to themselves.
 This understanding can then be used to address the big and the small decisions in life.

-My role is to facilitate you in finding a new way of being, beyond the distress of your current situation.
-This involves self-exploration and leads you to understand more about yourself and your circumstances.
+My role is to facilitate the client in finding a new way of being, beyond the distress of their current situation.
+This involves self-exploration and leads to a better understanding for the client and their circumstances.

-This insight can produce changes in how you feel and behave, and take you in new and more fulfilling directions.
+This insight can produce changes in how a client feels and behaves, and take them to new and more fulfilling directions.

 There is no right amount of time for how long this will take, it is certainly a gradual process, and we will agree and review the number of sessions on a regular basis.